 Predicting and managing operational risks is critical for results.
 The risks vary greatly depending on the type of contract and the compensation model.
 The degree of risk is proportionate to the size of the project and also depends on how well risk management is performed.
-In addition, the choice of technology, method and suppliers plays a part in operational risk – as do, in certain cases, the climate and weather conditions.
+In addition, the choice of technology, method and suppliers plays a part in operational risk – as do, in certain cases, the ground and weather conditions.

 Analysis of competence

 To proceed to the tender phase, a project must be checked against the Skanska Heat Map, which identifies core competencies in the various units.
 This analysis determines whether the unit has the correct workforce and knowledge of the local market and whether the contract form and customer profile provide the prerequisites for a positive end result.
 The local business units are also supported by the Company's global expertise.
 It includes the R&D department's review of High Risk Structures which is a procedure to prevent structural failures.
 The Skanska Heat Map is revised annually by the local business units and is subject to final approval by the Senior Executive Team.

 Operational risk within Project Development

 In development projects Skanska has a dual role as both builder and property developer.
 This means that Skanska is responsible for all stages – from buying land and obtaining building permits to development, design, building, leasing and selling, and finally also for guarantees for the finished product.
-There is also a market risk, since demand is affected by developments in the external environment and macroeconomic developments.
+There is also a market risk, since demand is affected by developments in the external environment and macroeconomic shifts.

 Large and complex projects are approved and continuously monitored by the Senior Executive Team.
 To support this, several Group functions are active, such as the Skanska Risk Team and Controlling.
 The organizational structure in the business units mirrors the structure in the Group.

 The life cycle perspective means that projects are followed-up on and repeatedly supported throughout the project by, among others, Controlling.
 During project implementation, a common methodology is applied covering start-up, execution and close-out.